Mondoo Policy Checks for Terraform (HCL, Plan, and State) with MQL

 terraform plan -out=tfplan.binary

-Terraform State checks verify what actually exists, closing the loop after HCL and Plan.
-Mondoo exposes state via terraform.state.resources, so you can assert real-world configuration with the same MQL style.
+State checks verify what actually exists in your infrastructure, closing the loop after HCL and Plan.
+The workflow is the same again, using terraform.state.resources.

 Open a cnspec shell against a State file